 Methods do matter, but the use of certain methods is not always an indication of the quality of the trainer.
 I have seen some highly-skilled and judicious use of aversive methods by trainers who had in-depth knowledge of when, why and how to use such methods and, more importantly, when NOT to use them.
 I have also seen some very badly executed attempts at reward-based methods by inexperienced trainers.
 The difference is that badly-applied reward-based methods will have little to no affect on the dog's behavior, while aversive methods applied without skill or sufficient understand can have serious repercussions.

-Dog training is both a science and an art.
-For some, learning the science behind the methods is easy, but learning the art of how and when to apply various techniques and how to adjust those techniques to each individual dog is much more difficult.
+Dog training is a science, an art, and a mechanical skill.
+For some, learning the science behind the methods is easy, but learning the art of how and when to apply various techniques, how to adjust to each individual dog, and the mechanical skills needed to be effective is much more difficult.
 And there are those who can make working with a dog look like a dance, but struggle when instructing a dog owner on how to get the same results.

 Experience is important, but if the experience is only with aversive-based methods, the trainer's knowledge is lacking.
 If the trainer is highly skilled in a certain method, but doesn't have the knowledge of why the method works or how stress affects learning, they may not be able to adapt to the needs of the individual dog.

 This is why it is so important for dog owners to observe a dog trainer in action before beginning a training program.
 A professional trainer will never refuse to let a dog owner observe a class and ask questions before/after.
 I recommend observing several different trainers for comparison.
 Learn how to choose a dog trainer.
 Unlike nail technicians, massage therapists, and contractors, dog trainers who don't seek certification through reputable and independent organizations are only regulated by themselves.